NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 usually does not describe the vertical datum they used.
 That can only be understood by careful reading of your provider's documents.

-Below are the commands for mapprojecting the input and then running through stereo.
-You can use any projection you like as long as it preserves detail in the images.
-Note that the last parameter in the stereo call is the input low-resolution DEM.
-The dataset is the same as the one used in :numref:`rawdg`.

 .. figure:: images/examples/dg/Mapped.png
    :name: fig:dg-map-example
    :figwidth: 100%

    Example colorized height map and ortho image output.

-Commands
-^^^^^^^^

-It is very important to specify the argument ``-t rpc`` to ``mapproject``, as otherwise the exact DG model will be used, which is slower and not what ``parallel_stereo`` expects later.
+A DigitalGlobe/Maxar camera file contains both an exact (linescan) camera model and an approximate RPC camera model.
+For a long time ASP preferred to use the RPC model for mapprojection, as it was much faster than the exact model.

+With ASP 3.4.0, the exact model has been greatly sped up, and any of these models can be used for mapprojection.
+Triangulation will happen either way with the exact model.

+In this example, we use the RPC model for mapprojection (``-t rpc``).

+It is *strongly suggested* to use a local projection for the mapprojection, especially around poles, as there the default longitude-latitude projection is not accurate.

-The same appropriately chosen resolution setting (option ``--tr``) must be used for both images to avoid long run-times and artifacts (:numref:`mapproj-res`).
+The *same* appropriately chosen resolution setting (option ``--tr``) must be used for both images to avoid long run-times and artifacts (:numref:`mapproj-res`).